basham/swit-workshop-writing/slides.md

 > **Phone notification:** Would you like to automatically turn on Silent Mode when you arrive at the movie theater?

 Notes:
-Third, the system should be context-aware.
-It should be sensitive to circumstances, such as time of day, location of the user, and any preferences the user has set.
+Writing that is context-aware is sensitive to circumstances, such as time of day, location of the user, and any preferences the user has set.
 For example, a person's phone may be aware that they are going to a movie theater this evening, according to their calendar.
 Before leaving, the phone asks if silent mode should be turned on once they arrive, in order to avoid disturbing others during the movie.